CoreRobotics/CoreRobotics/README.md

 4. Build.
 On mac/Linux
 ```
-$ make
-$ make install
+$ make && make install
 ```
-[Known issue on ubuntu docker image] You need to run the following command so the docker image can find the share libraries
+[Known issue on ubuntu docker image] You may need to run the following command so the docker image can find the share libraries
 ```
 $ ldconfig /usr/local/lib
 ```